HatefDastour/hatefdastour.github.io/_pages/cv.md

 Computer Skills
 ======
 * Proficiency with computer programming including MATLAB, Python, R, Julia Programming, and others.

+* Proficiency with SQL Server Analysis Services (SSAS).

-* Proficiency with office applications, such as Microsoft Office, SQL, LaTeX editors, and more.
+* Proficiency with office applications, such as Microsoft Office, LaTeX editors, and more.

 * Proficiency with advanced graphical applications, such as Adobe Photoshop, 3D Studio Max, Blender, and more.

+* Proficiency with Linux command line .

 Publications
 ======